-By exposing yourself to binaural frequencies in the delta range, you are placing your mind in the perfect environment to slow down the brainwave pattern and drift comfortably into a deeper state of relaxation – perfect for falling asleep nicely.
+By exposing yourself to binaural frequencies in the delta range, you are placing your mind in the perfect environment to slow down the brainwave pattern and drift comfortably into a deeper state of relaxation — perfect for falling into a deep sleep.

 In the same way, if you are someone who seems to always feel tired and lacking energy, this can be the result of a deficiency in certain brainwave patterns.
 Binaural beats containing gamma and alpha frequencies are perfect for naturally raising brainwave activity while encouraging heightened states of focus, increased energy, and free flowing motivation.